QuentinRa/blog.quentinra.dev/maths/graph/manip/euler.md

 ![](images/euler.svg)

-All degree are even so we may have a eulerian graph.
-We can only start at 5 or 7 because we got a bridge here, let's start at 7
+All degree aside from $d(5)$ and $d(7)$ are even so we may have a semi-eulerian graph.
+We can only start at 5 or 7 because we got a bridge here, let's start at 7 and look for a eulerian chain

 * go to 7
 * we can traverse (7,0), (7,1), or (7,5: bridge): (7,0)